tgraupmann/Mixer_TwoWayCommunication/README.md

   };
 ```

 Update the schema so the control ID matches.
+See that `my-control`  is the same in the schema and in `scripts.js`.

 ```
 {